-This may be true of students right out of college or young businessmen and women working on building a career.
-A mentor’s job is to guide these individuals along the path to success, and their instruction can only be improved by a continuing education in and knowledge of what is important to their mentees.
+It may be suitable for students to leave college or young businessmen and women to build a career.
+A mentor's job is to guide these individuals along the path to success.
+Continuing education can only improve their instruction and knowledge of what is vital to their mentees.

 There are a few things mentors can do to ensure they're able to supplement their expertise with a fresh perspective that is relatable and relevant to younger mentees:

-Grow with the times: Innovate and keep up with current technology.
-Many things will change over the course of a career, including management styles, workplace culture, and technology.
-It can be hard to accept these changes as necessary for growth, but mentors who do will have a much better understanding of the world their mentees live in.
+Innovate and keep up with current technology.
+Many things will change throughout a career, including management styles, workplace culture, and technology.
+It can be hard to accept these changes as necessary for growth, but mentors better understand the world their mentees live in.

-Be open to serendipity: It can be easy to grow comfortable and complacent in what you know, to only seek mentees within your organization or department.
+It can be easy to grow comfortable and complacent in what you know and seek mentees within your organization or department.
 But mentors who keep themselves open to opportunities they may not otherwise have recognized will be more flexible and ultimately more rounded in their mentorships.
-Be open to mentees from unlikely sources that may seek you out for guidance.
+Be available to mentees from unlikely sources that may seek you out for guidance.

-Let the young teach you: Chances are there are quite a few younger employees within your organization.
-Make it a point to visit with them, talk with them, and learn what their interests are.
-Find out what’s going on in their world and how you can learn from it.
-You’ll not only open yourself up to gaining knowledge valuable to future mentorships, but you’ll become a trusted presence in their eyes; a senior colleague who actually cares what they think.
+Chances are, there are quite a few younger employees within your organization.
+Make it a point to visit with them, talk with them, and learn their interests.
+Find out what's going on in their world and how you can learn from it.
+You'll not only open yourself up to gaining knowledge valuable to future mentorships, but you'll become a trusted presence in their eyes, a senior colleague who cares what they think.